logicalclocks/hops-docs/docs/overview/introduction/what-hopsworks.rst

 Security
 ---------------------

 Hopsworks' security model is designed to support the processing of sensitive Datasets in a shared (multi-tenant) cluster.
 The solution is based on Projects.
-Within a Project, a use may have one of two different roles, a *Data Owner* - who is like a superuser, and a *Data Scientist* - who is allowed run programs (do analysis), but not allowed to:
+Within a Project, a user may have one of two different roles, a *Data Owner* - who is like a superuser, and a *Data Scientist* - who is allowed to run programs (do analysis), but not allowed to:

 * copy data either in or out of the Project,
 * cross-link the data in the Project with data in other Projects (even if she is a member of the other projects).